-Injections are used to put steroids and other AS medications into your joints to help relieve pain and stiffness.
+Injections are used to deliver steroids and other AS medications to help relieve pain and stiffness.

 There are three different types of injections for AS:

-- periarticular injection: injected into soft tissue near your joint
+- Periarticular injection: injected into soft tissue near your joint, typically into bursae

 Here are some injections that your doctor may recommend: